jdanielmourao/obsidian-sanctum/documentation/Theme_Guide.md

 These colors are all customizable through the Style Settings plugin, as well as the highlighted text color, in order to make sure contrast is mantained (or for more funky combinations, it's up to you)

-1. **Custom Checkboxes:** Besides the regular checkbox, there are 7 custom checkboxes you may use on your tasks/lists.
-Do note that these do not work on tables, since tables only accept the regular ones (which you can input via markdown syntax, or even html syntax.
-Eg: `<input type="checkbox">`)
+4. **Custom Checkboxes:** Besides the regular checkbox, there are 7 custom checkboxes you may use on your tasks/lists.
+Do note that these do not work on tables, since tables only accept the default html checkboxes (which you can input via markdown syntax, or even html syntax).
+These default html checkboxes are also styled to match the theme.
+Eg: `<input type="checkbox">`

 ```
 - [i] Information